raetsch/sensors_for_prtg/README.md

 As last point, i am not an experienced coder, so this could be done much better and more effective. also error handling is... well basically it shows the error if one occurs...

 Feel free to improve it and share it with the community.

+Currently it is not possible to do write/set-operations.

+It is only tested on comfoair q 350.